mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 # VisionCamera Harness Tests

 This folder contains the on-device test suite for the VisionCamera imperative API.
 Tests run on a real phone (local `adb` device or an AWS Device Farm device) through [react-native-harness](https://www.react-native-harness.dev), which embeds a Jest-compatible runner in the `simple-camera` app and talks to it over a Metro-driven bridge.
+Deterministic comparison code used by complex Harness tests lives in `*-test-utils.ts` files and has ordinary Bun `*.test.ts` unit tests.

 For LLMs, ensure you understand [Harness' llms.txt file](https://www.react-native-harness.dev/llms-full.txt) before hallucinating APIs.